 - Dyshidrotic Dermatitis: This type of skin inflammation causes itchy blisters on the edges of your palms, fingers, toes, and the soles of your feet.
 These blisters can be painful at times.

-- Seborrheic Dermatitis: Seborrheic dermatitis, also as known as dandruff, generally appears as dry, red, flaky, itchy skin on your scalp and some other parts of your body.
+- Seborrheic Dermatitis: It generally appears as dry, red, flaky, itchy skin on your scalp and some other parts of your body.

 - Diaper Dermatitis (Rash): Diaper dermatitis occurs in babies when a rash appears on any part of their skin covered by a diaper.
 The skin generally gets broken down by wetness and waste products.